CPlusPatch/web-landing/content/en/security/opsec-and-you.md

 ### Paranoid Section

-You may desire to route your entire internet traffic through Tor for the highest anonymity possible: on mobile, this can be done through [Orbot](https://support.torproject.org/glossary/orbot/); on desktop, you should look up how to do it.
+You may desire to route your entire internet traffic through Tor for the highest anonymity possible: on mobile, this can be done through [Orbot](https://support.torproject.org/glossary/orbot/); on desktop, you should look up how to do it for your distribution.

 ## VPNs